 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-For areas in which 115 percent of the local median home value exceeds the baseline CLL, the maximum loan limit will be higher than the baseline loan limit.
-HERA establishes the maximum loan limit in those areas as a multiple of the area median home value, while setting a “ceiling" on that limit of 150 percent of the baseline loan limit.
-Median home values generally increased in high-cost areas in 2020, driving up the maximum loan limits in many areas.
-The new ceiling loan limit for one-unit properties in most high-cost areas will be $822,375 — or 150 percent of $548,250.
+For areas in which 115 percent of the local median home value exceeds the baseline conforming loan limit, the applicable loan limit will be higher than the baseline loan limit.
+HERA establishes the high-cost area limit in those areas as a multiple of the area median home value, while setting a "ceiling" at 150 percent of the baseline limit.
+Median home values generally increased in high-cost areas in 2021, which increased their CLL.
+The new ceiling loan limit for one-unit properties will be $970,800, which is 150 percent of $647,200.

-Special statutory provisions establish different loan limit calculations for Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
-In these areas, the baseline loan limit will be $822,375 for one-unit properties.
+Special statutory provisions establish different loan limits for Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+In these areas, the baseline loan limit will be $970,800 for one-unit properties.